brooklynrail/brooklynrail-platform/content/events/2021/05/on-music-and-memory.md

 ---
 title: On Music and Memory
-deck: With Adele Bertei, Luc Sante, & Bob Holman
+deck: With Adele Bertei, Lucy Sante, and Bob Holman
-summary: Musician and writer Adele Bertei and writer Luc Sante join poet Bob Holman for a conversation on music and memory.
+summary: Musician and writer Adele Bertei and writer Lucy Sante join poet Bob Holman for a conversation on music and memory.
 We'll conclude with a poetry reading.
 people: